Keyboard shortcuts

 }

-Both are required; using one without the other is a compile error.
-The attribute directs the macro to omit the field from the default projection and to generate the per-field load method.
-The wrapper type provides the unloaded-state runtime API.
+The wrapper tells Toasty to omit the field from the default projection and provides the unloaded-state runtime API.

-A record from an ordinary query has body unloaded.
-Load it explicitly with a follow-up read keyed on the primary key:
+A record from an ordinary query has body unloaded:

 #![allow(unused)]